MOHRE UAE Labour Law 2026: What Every Employee Should Know

 This new system follows a clear and fixed timeline, so there is no chance for the case to get delayed.

-• 14 Days for Mediation: After an employee submits the complaint through the MOHRE app, the Ministry has 14 working days to try to resolve the issue.
+- 14 Days for Mediation: After an employee in Abu Dhabi or other emirates submits the complaint through the MOHRE app, the Ministry has 14 working days to try to resolve the issue.
 The case will move forward automatically if the employer doesn’t respond or if no agreement is reached.

 Salary Protection While Case Is Ongoing